romaricdrigon/MetaYaml/README.md

 * `_required`: this node must always be defined (default false)
 * `_not_empty` for text and array nodes: they can't be empty (respectively '' and array())
 * `_strict` with text, number, boolean and enum will enforce a strict type check (respectively, with a string, an integer or a float, a boolean, any of these values).
-Watch out when using these with a parser which may not be type-aware (such as the Xml one; Yaml and Json should be ok)
+ Watch out when using these with a parser which may not be type-aware (such as the XML one; Yaml and Json should be ok)
 * `_ignore_extra_keys` for array nodes only: it can contain children whose keys are not listed in `_children`; they'll be ignored

 Here's a comprehensive example: